VEuPathDB/puppet-irods/README.md

 #### `irods::icat::do_setup`

+**This is currently required to be true.
+Several file dependencies will not be satisifed if set to false.**

 true or false.
 The default is `true`.
 This determines whether to run the irods setup script.
 If `true` the setup script will run when iRODS packages are installed.